 I have sometimes heard ministers preach, even when there was a revival, when I have wondered what that part of the congregation would do, who had no dictionary.
-So many phrases were brought in, manifestly to adorn the discourse, rather than to instruct the people, that I have felt as if I wanted to tell the man, "Sit down, and not confound the people's minds with your barbarian preaching, that they can not understand."
+So many phrases were brought in, manifestly to adorn the discourse, rather than to instruct the people, that I have felt as if I wanted to tell the man: "Sit down, and do not confound the people's minds with your barbarian preaching, that they cannot understand."

-- 3. Preaching should be parabolical.
+Preaching should be parabolical.
 That is, illustrations should be constantly used, drawn from incidents, real or supposed.
-Jesus Christ constantly illustrated his instructions in this way.
-He would either advance a principle and then illustrate it by a parable, that is, a short story of some event real or imaginary, or else he would bring out the principle in the parable.
+Jesus Christ constantly illustrated His instructions in this way.
+He would either advance a principle and then illustrate it by a parable - that is, a short story of some event, real or imaginary - or else He would bring out the principle in the parable.
 There are millions of facts that can be used to advantage, and yet very few ministers dare to use them, for fear somebody will reproach them.
-"Oh," says somebody, "he tells stories."
+"Oh," says somebody, "he actually tells stories!"

 Tells stories!
 Why, that is the way Jesus Christ preached.
 And it is the only way to preach.
 Facts, real or supposed, should be used to show the truth.
-Truths not illustrated, are generally just as well calculated to convert sinners as a mathematical demonstration.
+Truths not illustrated, are generally just as much calculated to convert sinners as a mathematical demonstration.
 Is it always to be so?

-Shall it always be matter of reproach, that ministers follow the example of Jesus Christ, in illustrating truths by facts?
-Let them do it, and let fools reproach them as story-telling ministers.
-They have Jesus Christ and common sense on their side. - 4.
-The illustrations should be drawn from common life, and the common business of society.
-I once heard a minister illustrate his ideas by the manner in which merchants transact business in their stores.
+Shall it always be a matter of reproach, when ministers follow the example of Jesus Christ in illustrating truths by facts?
+Let them still do it, however much the foolish reproach them as story-telling ministers!
+They have Jesus Christ and common sense on their side.

+(d) The illustrations should be drawn from common life, and the common business of society.
+I once heard a minister illustrate his ideas by the manner in which merchants transact business.
 Another minister who was present made some remarks to him afterwards.
-He objected to this illustration particularly, because, he said, it was too familiar, and was letting down the dignity of the pulpit.
-He said all illustrations in preaching should be drawn from ancient history, or from some elevated source, that would keep up the dignity of the pulpit.
+He objected to this illustration particularly, because, he said, it was too familiar, and was "letting down the dignity of the pulpit."
+He said all illustrations in preaching should be drawn from ancient history, or from an elevated source, that would keep up the dignity of the pulpit.
 Dignity indeed!
 Just the language of the devil.
 He rejoices in it.
-Why, the object of an illustration is, to make people see the truth, not to bolster up pulpit dignity.
-A minister whose heart is in the work, does not use an illustration to make people stare, but to make them see the truth.
-If he brought forward his illustrations from ancient history, it could not make the people see, it would not illustrate anything.
-The novelty of the thing might awaken their attention, but then they would lose the truth itself.
+Why, the object of an illustration is to make people see the truth, not to bolster up pulpit dignity.

+A minister whose heart is in the work does not use an illustration in order to make people stare, but to make them see the truth.
+If he brought forward his illustrations from ancient history, it could not make the people see; it would not illustrate anything.
+The novelty of the thing might awaken their attention, but they would lose the truth itself.
 For if the illustration itself be a novelty, the attention will be directed to this fact as a matter of history, and the truth itself, which it was designed to illustrate, will be lost sight of.
-The illustration should, if possible, be a matter of common occurrence, and the more common the occurrence the more sure it will be, not to fix attention upon itself, but it serves as a medium through which the truth is conveyed.
-I have been pained at the very heart, at hearing illustrations drawn from ancient history, of which not one in a hundred of the congregation had ever heard.
-The very manner in which they were adverted to, was strongly tinctured, to say the least, with the appearance of vanity, and an attempt to surprise the people with an exhibition of learning.
+The illustration should, if possible, be a matter of common occurrence, and the more common the occurrence the more sure it will be not to fix attention upon itself, but to serve as a medium through which the truth is conveyed.